This lentil bolognese is rich, thick and meaty, but it’s vegan and gluten free, too.

-Release the steam, open the lid, remove the spaghetti squash, and cut it in half (way easier now vs. when it was totally raw).
+Release the steam, open the lid, remove the spaghetti squash, and cut it in half.
+(It should be way easier now vs. when it was totally raw).
 Scoop out the seeds with a spoon, and save them if you want to roast them!

-Use a fork to separate spaghetti-like strands of squash, then top it with the sauce and garnish with some parsley and parmesan if desired (and if not keeping this recipe vegan, obviously)!
+Next, use a fork to separate spaghetti-like strands of squash.
+Then top it with the sauce, and garnish with some parsley if desired.

 Here’s the full recipe.